Find Your Answer Here

 Because early prostate cancer may not have symptoms, a PSA test is the best method of early detection.
 Naturally, your age, family history, and overall health are considerations regarding whether to get a PSA test.
 While not all men should have their PSAs checked, men ages 55-69 with a higher risk of prostate cancer do benefit from PSA testing.
 Speak with your doctor to see if a PSA test is appropriate for you.

-Based on guidelines developed by the American Urological Association (AUA), PSA testing is recommended for men aged 55-69.1 Men with higher risk factors, such as African American race or a family history of prostate cancer, will also benefit from a PSA test.1 Talk to your doctor about the pros and cons of PSA testing before making a decision.
-For the complete guidelines on PSA testing, visit the AUA Web site.
+Based on guidelines developed by the American Urological Association (AUA), PSA testing is recommended for men aged 55-69.16 Men with higher risk factors, such as a family history of prostate cancer, will also benefit from a PSA test.16 Talk to your doctor about the pros and cons of PSA testing before making a decision.
+For the complete guidelines on PSA testing, visit the AUA website.

-The AUA recommends testing intervals of 2 years vs annual testing.
-This decision, made with your doctor, gives you the majority of the benefits while reducing over-diagnosis and false positives.1
+The AUA recommends testing intervals of two years rather than annual testing.
+This decision, made with your doctor, gives you the majority of the benefits while reducing over-diagnosis and false positives.16

 Currently, Medicare provides coverage for an annual PSA test for all Medicare-eligible men age 50 and older.
 Many private insurers cover PSA testing as well.